Reconstructing the Assembly of Massive Galaxies. III: Quiescent Galaxies Loose Angular Momentum as They Evolve in a Mass-dependent Fashion: Results

 With the aforementioned caveats in mind, we now compare the inferred $V/\sigma$ of this work with previous studies of the stellar kinematics in quiescent galaxies. \citet{Bezanson2018} pioneered a LEGA-C study of the dynamical transformation of $z\sim0.8$ massive quiescent galaxies using a small (relative to this study) sample of $\sim 100$ galaxies whose major axes are overall aligned with the slit ($|\rm{PA}|<45^{\circ}$), which allows spatially resolved analysis of stellar kinematics.
 They found that the most massive ($>10^{11.3}M_\sun$) quiescent galaxies show much less rotation compared to less massive systems.
-In broad agreement\footnote{We do not directly compare our inferred $V/\sigma$ with that of \citet{Bezanson2018}, because with spatially resolved analysis they were able to measure $V_5 /\sigma$ where $V_5$ is the rotation velosity at 5 kpc that we are unable to constrain.} with \citet{Bezanson2018}, our model suggests that quiescent populations of $M_*>10^{11.3}M_\sun$ are significantly less rotationally supported compared to the lower-mass ones, with $V/\sigma=1.2\pm0.1$ for the high-mass subsample compared to $V/\sigma=2.0\pm0.2$ for the low-mass one.
-The $\approx 10\times$ larger in sample size of this study allows us to further group galaxies according to their stellar ages, adding a new piece of information regarding the dynamical transformation of quiescent galaxies as they evolve.
+In broad agreement\footnote{We do not directly compare our inferred $V/\sigma$ with that of \citet{Bezanson2018}, because with spatially resolved analysis they were able to measure $V_5 /\sigma$ where $V_5$ is the rotation velosity at 5 kpc that we are unable to constrain.} with \citet{Bezanson2018}, our model suggests that quiescent populations of $M_*>10^{11.3}M_\sun$ are significantly less rotationally supported compared to the lower-mass ones, with the inferred $V/\sigma$ for the high-mass subsample being 1.6 times smaller that that for the low-mass one.
+The $\approx 10\times$ larger in sample size of this study allows us to further group galaxies according to their stellar ages, adding a new piece of information regarding the dynamical transformation of quiescent galaxies as they evolve, as discussed below.